dtcristo/tap-racer/NOTES.md

 * Create callbacks for specific events on the channels.
 * Join the channel with callbacks for success and error.
 * When we want to send a message to the server, we call `push()` on the channel with the event name and a payload.

+# Extra
+* Phoenix 1.2 added Presence which is a way to know which users are online across a cluster of Elixir nodes.
+It can also be used for service discovery.
+Maybe someone can talk about this next month.

 ## Questions?
 * Find me, @dtcriso on Twitter and GitHub.
 Shoot me a tweet or a pull request.